 In order to come up with stronger ruggedized laptops that can stand the test of time, manufacturers have resorted to “unibody” structural designs.

-Simply put a unibody laptop design integrates the bottom half of a laptop into a single alloy/metallic body/brick milled out using a CNC machine.
+A unibody laptop design integrates the bottom half of a laptop into a single alloy/metallic body/brick milled out using a CNC machine.
 (Computer Numerical Control- industrial machines for milling while attaining utmost precision).
+While primarily used to refer to Apple’s MacBook line, different laptops from PC manufacturers like HP, Samsung, LG, Asus, Dell, Huawealso qualify.

 A unibody ensures that there are less or even no attachment points that would create weakness in a system.